Crohn's Disease in Illinois

 Crohn’s disease is part of a group of disease referenced as inflammatory bowel disease (IBD).
 This disease is the root of uncomfortable irritation of the digestive tract.
 The disease most commonly includes the small intestine and also the colon, but it may affect any area of the gastrointestinal (GI) tract from the mouth to the anus.
 Crohn’s disease is unique from the other variation of IBD known as ulcerative colitis.

 Crohn’s disease typically affects the whole of the intestinal wall and often spreads to deeper parts of the affected intestinal anatomy.
 This gastrointestinal condition is typically quite uncomfortable and can possibly lead to more grave complications.
 If you or a loved one deal with the daily realities of Crohn’s disease, please schedule with GI Alliance of Illinois.
-Our board-certified GI specialists in Chicago, IL, Peoria, IL, and Bloomington, IL, are dedicated to assisting our patients to increase their quality of life by implementing tested treatments.
+Our board-certified GI specialists in Chicago, IL, and Bloomington, IL, are dedicated to assisting our patients to increase their quality of life by implementing tested treatments.

 What causes Crohn's disease?